numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 either considering the average runtime (Section :ref:`sec:aRT`) or the distribution by displaying empirical cumulative distribution functions (Section :ref:`sec:ECDF`).

-.. [#] This assumes that instances of the same parametrized function are similar
-      to each others or that there is  not too much discrepancy in the difficulty of the problem for different instances.

 Simulated Run-lengths of Restart Algorithms